TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/8-Fluid/2-using-different-output-formats.rst

 Extbase provides the :php:`\TYPO3\CMS\Extbase\Mvc\View\JsonView` as an alternative to :php:`\TYPO3\CMS\Fluid\View\TemplateView` which is used by default.

-The intention is to provide the same public API, e.g. assign variables to the view, but replace the rendering.
+The intention is to provide the same public API, e.g., assign variables to the view, but replace the rendering.
 The View itself needs further configuration about how to convert assigned variables to JSON format.